-Institutional set up of cash transfer programs
+Institutional set up and coordination of cash transfer programs

 The trends over time and the very existence of Cash Transfer program are ultimately a result of political process and decisions that are driven by political factors (Hickey et al 2018, Lavers and Hickey, 2021, Lavers ed.
 2022).
 Policymaking is a process of setting and directing the course of action to be pursued by a government in an area of public interest.
 It is a complex process that involves many stakeholders.
 In most countries this process is institutionalized and legislated, albeit to a varying degree.

-In terms of policy actors driving the programming and delivery of cash transfers, sometimes a strong, specialized agency defines and coordinates social policy.
+In terms of policy actors driving the programming and delivery of cash transfers, sometimes a strong, specialized agency defines and coordinates social protection.
 In these cases, a central ministry, department, or agency is mandated with policy making, service delivery, and inter-institutional coordination.
-This is the arrangement, e.g., in Brazil, China, Peru, Indonesia, and the Philippines, which all have strong central agencies leading social policy coordination.
+This is the arrangement, e.g., in Brazil, China, Peru, Indonesia, and the Philippines, which all have strong central agencies leading social protection policy coordination.
 Strong specialized agencies can help reduce fragmentation, ensure incentives for delivery are uniform and strengthen accountability (Ringold et al 2012).
-In some cases, like Nepal and Pakistan, a national planning agency coordinates social policy.
+In some cases, like Nepal and Pakistan, a national planning agency coordinates social protection policy.

+To achieve objectives of provided a basic level of social security to all, the design and implementation of non-contributory social assistance cash transfers should ideally take place within an integrated, nationally defined social protection strategy combining both contributory and non-contributory mechanisms.
+This allows better coordination between different components of the system and facilitates the transition of beneficiaries from non-contributory social assistance to contributory social insurance mechanisms, thereby providing them with higher and more adequate levels of coverage.
+Assigning the coordination of social cash transfers to strong specialized social protection agencies facilitates the adoption of such integrated approaches.

-Alternatively, social protection policymaking may not have a strong central agency leading social policy.
+Alternatively, social protection policymaking may not have a strong central agency leading social protection.
 Many countries have multiple agencies with separate, often overlapping, policy mandates and program portfolios.
 For example, SP programs in Argentina are managed by seven different ministries, in China – by 5, as opposed to Georgia where the Social Security Agency is responsible for all SP programs, or to Bulgaria, Moldova, Romania, or Ukraine, where the single line ministry ensures overall policy coordination and oversight of all SP programs via several agencies responsible for programs’ implementation.
 In Botswana, most SP programs are run by the Ministry of Local Government and Rural Development, while programs in Algeria are run by at least 10 different ministries including the Agriculture Ministry.
 Other countries provide examples where central agencies are weak or lack specialization.
 Some documented examples include: Lebanon (World Bank 2013) and Ghana (World Bank 2018).
 Moreover, in many developing countries, SP programs are also managed by multilateral organizations and international NGOs in collaboration with the government.

 In these situations, a lack of coordination across implementing institutions poses risks for program effectiveness and can decrease accountability.
 The challenges of coordination are amplified when there are multiple funding sources for programs, as is often the case in lower income settings in which aid represents a large share of social spending.
 In these cases, social policy runs the risk of being piecemeal and uncoordinated.